aigerabae/gwas_real_data/README.md

 - phenotypes.tsv file that contained patient information was provided separately

-**III) Data processing in PLINK** (command-line code in plink_qc)
+**III) Data processing in PLINK**
 1) prepared .map file was used for further analysis
 2) prepared .ped file needed further processing to include phenotypes (analysis shown in plink_qc1.md)
 3) prepared .ped and .map files were processed for quality control (analysis shown in plink_qc2.md)
-4) VCF file was generated (analysis shown in plink_qc3.md)
-5) PCA was performed using other populations from Human Genome Diversity Project (HGDP) (analysis shown in world_pca.md)
+4) PCA, ROH, Fst and ADMIXTURE analyses were performed using other populations from Human Genome Diversity Project (HGDP) (analysis shown in plink_HGDP.md)

-Output of all steps can be accessed under ./output Input can be accessed under ./initial_files